stanleyxu2005/electron-prebuilt-win/README.md

  1. Download iojs headers for Windows with this `./get_iojs.sh 2.02.2` (from amazon.s3 slow!)
  2. Run `./build.sh` (you can comment out some sub tasks, if your project is file size sensitive)

+## TODO

+Electron release cycle seems to be quite active these days.
+I'm not sure I could update the major release asap.
+My current focus to keep the latest stable versions to be synchronized.
+Unstable versions or lagacy stable version might not be taken good care of.
+Here are some todo items:

+ 1. If you are a Travis expert, please help to make the build in Travis CI system.
+ 2. If you have special needs of certain Electron version, please contact me with Wechat "qxu0000".